amitkc2309/ai-persona-hub/README.md

 engage in conversations with them.
 The entire application is designed to run locally, eliminating the need for any paid AI services like ChatGPT.
 It utilizes Spring-AI to connect with a locally hosted Ollama model.

-The code is developed using Java with Spring Boot, Spring WebFlux (for reactive programming), Hibernate, and React.js, and is deployed with Docker using a Microservices Architecture.
+The code is developed using Java with Spring Boot, Spring AI, Spring cloud, Spring Security with OAuth2, Spring WebFlux, Reactive programming, Hibernate and React.js.
+It is based on Microservices Architecture and deployed on Docker.

 ![Profile](samples/Generated-Profile.jpg)
 ![chat](samples/Chat.jpg)